msaroufim/MLblog/_posts/2015-02-14-probability-without-measure.md

 ### Mathematization of Probability Theory

-The above definition is indeed intuitive but it hardly seems inline with what we'd imagine a mathematical definition of probability would look like:
+The above definition is indeed intuitive but it hardly seems inline with what we'd imagine a mathematical definition of probability would look like.

 #### Kolmogorov's 6 axioms

+Kolmogorov rigorously formalized probability theory using just 6 axioms; what was previously a subfield of mathematical physics became its own deep topic.
+I might need a whole other blog post on Kolmogorov's 6 axioms but I'll mention one small but interesting thing here.
+The sixth axiom uses what is called the axiom of choice.
+The axiom of choice is .
+For our purposes though it would be interesting to explore the possibility of a different foundation to probability theory in games instead of measure theory.

 ### Sequential Learning